hedesandxlii/datasecurity_labz/labb1_uppgifter.md

 A rainbow table uses a different *reduction function* for every step in the chain.
 The result of this is that 2 chains can only collide on the same step in the chain, resulting in a lower probability of collision.

+## Prep assignment 2
+### *How is the LAN Manager (LM) hash produced, how is this hash used to authenticate a user, and
+what is the efffective security of LM?*

+### *How is the NT LAN Manager version 1 (NTLM) hash produced, how is this hash used to
+authenticate a user, and what is the efffective security of NTLM?*